 The star of the show is quite obviously our tree.
 I wrapped it with spools of shimmery blue and silver holiday ribbon and then added a couple armloads of shatterproof gold and teal ornaments.
 My main focus throughout this process was creating a look that felt natural within our year-round decor.
 We gravitate towards colors like teal, yellow, gray, silver and brass, so instead of the standard red and green, I went all out with blue and gold.
 By keeping it within the scope of our everyday style, I only needed to add a few holiday-specific accessories to set the mood.

 I had probably a little too much fun getting inspired by the Pinterest board my fellow Style Challengers have been posting into this season.
-Things like the gold chalkboard “mistletoe” art by Lianne Tokey (available online at Goods That Give Back), and the framed craft paper Christmas tree silhouette (seen on the Sweet Tooth blog) decked out with wash tape and mini ornaments really helped to keep me on budget and on point with the theme.
+Things like the gold chalkboard “mistletoe” art by Lianne Tokey (available online), and the framed craft paper Christmas tree silhouette (seen on the Sweet Tooth blog) decked out with wash tape and mini ornaments really helped to keep me on budget and on point with the theme.
 A couple of vintage elements, some tabletop Christmas trees, a festive new pillow, tree topper and collection of family heirlooms completed the styling for our space.

 We love the look during the day, but nothing can really match the giddy mood created by those twinkling LED bulbs at night.
 With one click of our wireless remote to the plug in receiver hooked up to the tree and outlet, my husband and I are able to revel in the mood of the season thanks to our happily glowing tree in the corner.